Are you planning a West Coast road trip but don’t know where to start or where to go? I am here to help with my complete West Coast travel guide!

 - Pfeiffer Beach

-You’ll begin your road trip on California’s Big Sur at Carmel-by-the-Sea.
-Take the time to explore the cute small town before heading to Point Lobos.
-At Point Lobos, you can find plenty of hiking trails so you can enjoy the local flora and fauna.
+Begin your Big Sur road trip at Carmel-by-the-Sea.
+Take time to explore the cute town before heading to Point Lobos.

-Next, head to Garrapata State Park.
-This is another great spot to enjoy a beautiful hike.
-You’ll find a landscape full of wildflowers and sand dunes along the coast.
-From there, continue to Bixby Bridge.
-The Bixby Bridge is one of the most iconic photo spots on Big Sur.
+Continue to Bixby Bridge.
+This engineering wonder is one of the most iconic photo spots on Big Sur.
 Make sure you stop at one of the lookouts to get a good picture of the bridge.

-The last stop on your Big Sur road trip before heading back to Carmel-by-the-Sea is Pfeiffer Beach.
-Pfeiffer Beach is one of the best beaches in the area that you can actually walk down to and enjoy.
-There is a $10 entry fee to get to the beach, but it is well worth it.
-It has stunning rock formations, a large beach, and is a perfect spot to end your road trip.
+This is one of the best beaches in the area that you can walk down to and enjoy.
+There is an entry fee, but it is well worth it.
+It has stunning rock formations and a large beach.

-Highlights Of Washington Road Trip
+Highlights of Washington Road Trip

 Highlights